-- Completed Verification Worksheet (signed by both the student and a parent), - Other requested documentation which often includes but is not limited to: - Copy of the student's 2013 tax transcript (available on IRS.gov) unless student has used the IRS data transfer and made no changes, - Copy of the parent's 2013 tax transcript (available on IRS.gov)

-unless parent has used the IRS data transfer and made no changes, ii.
-For Independent students within 6 weeks may result in inability to perform verification and inability to receive Pell grant):

-- Documentation of any other income/earnings from 2013, - If any household members apart from the student will be in a college other than NWIC, proof of enrollment must accompany the worksheet.
+- ✓ Completed Verification Worksheet (signed by both the student and a parent), - ✓ Other requested documentation which often includes but is not limited to: - Copy of the student's 2019 tax transcript (available on IRS.gov) unless student has used the IRS data transfer and made no changes, - Copy of the parent's 2019 tax transcript (available on IRS.gov) unless parent has used the IRS data transfer and made no changes, - Documentation of any other income/earnings from 2019, or - Verification of non-filer status from student's parents. - If any household members apart from the student will be in a college other than NWIC, proof of enrollment must accompany the worksheet.